FEntwumS/FEntwumS.NetlistViewer/README.md

 clicking and dragging with the left mouse button pans the view and left-clicking on an entity will either expand or collapse it (depending on whether the entity is collapsed or not).

 Left-clicking on a cell will open the corresponding HDL file.
-Synthesized Verilog code is opened for VHDL designs at the moment.
-Future work will enable the direct opening of the corresponding VHDL file.

 ### Viewing a generated netlist